 Regular Admission Timeline

-Regular Decision: You can submit your application any time after September 1, 2016.
+Regular Decision: The application for Fall 2018 will be available on September 1, 2017.
 The final deadline for Fall 2018 will be 11:59pm EST on April 1, 2018.
 We have a rolling admissions process, which means that we begin to review applications and make admissions decisions beginning in late fall and continuing throughout the spring.
 We review each application in its entirety and do not use numbers to form any sort of composite rating.
 So while we try to provide decisions as soon as we can, the time required for each application varies.
-Applicants who complete their applications by February 1, 2017 will receive a decision by early April 2017.

 Deadlines: In order to be considered for the Distinguished Scholar Binding Early Decision Program you must have a reportable Law School Admission Test (LSAT) score.
 The September/October 2017 administration is the last acceptable test date for candidates seeking admission through this program for the 2018 entering class.

 Notification By: December 21, 2021